anshkedia-04/Emotion-Detection/README.md

-AI-Based Emotion Detection System
+Emotion Detection Web App 🎭

-📌 Overview

-This project is a real-time Emotion Detection System using CNN, TensorFlow, Flask, and OpenCV.
-It captures live video from the webcam, processes facial expressions, and predicts emotions using a deep learning model.
+This project is a real-time Emotion Detection system using CNN, TensorFlow, OpenCV, Flask, and a web-based UI built with HTML, CSS, and JavaScript.
+The system detects human emotions through a webcam and displays predictions on the frontend.

-🚀 Features
+🔹 Features

-Real-time face detection using OpenCV.
+✔️ Real-time emotion detection via webcam.

-CNN-based emotion classification trained on a labeled dataset.
+✔️ CNN-based emotion recognition using TensorFlow.

-Flask API to serve predictions.
+✔️ Flask API for model inference.

-Web-based UI with live camera feed.

-🛠 Technologies Used

-Deep Learning: TensorFlow, Keras

-Computer Vision: OpenCV

-Backend: Flask (Python)
+✔️ Frontend UI with a clean and interactive design.
+✔️ Works with live webcam feed on a browser.

+📌 Tech Stack
+Backend: Flask, TensorFlow, OpenCV
 Frontend: HTML, CSS, JavaScript

-🔥 Future Enhancements

-📈 Improve model accuracy with a larger dataset.

-🎙️ Add voice-based emotion feedback.

-📊 Integrate a history tracker for past detections.

-🙌 Acknowledgments

-Inspired by Facial Expression Recognition research.

-Dataset sourced from Kaggle FER Dataset.
+Model: Convolutional Neural Network (CNN)
+Data Preprocessing: OpenCV, NumPy
+Deployment: Flask Server